 To find out about the masses, opening times, history and location of Westminster Cathedral, see our page on Westminster Cathedral.

 Westminster is not an obvious choice of area to head to for a meal out (it is more famous for its tourist attractions than its restaurants).
 However, it is an affluent and popular area, ensuring that it is home to a wide range of restaurants.
 Whether you are in search of some pub grub, an affordable meal, a relaxed café or an upmarket dining experience, you will find what you're after in Westminster.

-For listings of some of Westminster's best eateries, including addresses, contact details, what to expect and a map, see our page on Restaurants in Westminster.
+For listings of some of Westminster's best eateries, including addresses, contact details and what to expect, see our page on Restaurants in Westminster.

 Westminster is not necessarily the sort of area that you would head to for a night out of cocktails and clubbing.
 However, it is a ideal place to head to if you would like to experience a real taste of British pub culture.
 In and around Westminster you will find a wide selection of places where you can enjoy a pint of traditional British beer or "real ale" as its known here, and a chat with some locals.

-To find out more about the places to go to for a pint to drink in Westminster, including descriptions, contact details and a map, see our page on Bars in Westminster.
+To find out more about the places to go to for a pint to drink in Westminster, including descriptions and contact details, see our page on Bars in Westminster.

 The tube station in Westminster brings you into the heart of Westminster.
 It is a convenient tube station as it is on three different tube lines: the Jubilee line (grey line), the Circle line (yellow line) and the District line (green line).

 Westminster Underground Station